jedick/orpML/README.md

 # orpML

-This repo has files for the study:
+This repository has files for the study:
 *Machine learning prediction of redox potential from microbial abundances and genomes*.

 The usage is briefly described below.

-## Get data
+## Get data (optional)

+NOTE: The repo contains the combined data file (`Bacteria.csv.xz`) that is used for downstream processing.
+The following steps only need to be run if you want to recreate this file.

 Running R in the `data/` directory: